MEAN-Script-Org/Autowise-Loan-Tracker/README.md

   + _warranties.ejs:_ customer warranty plan request view
   + _md5-device-fingerprint.js:_ ?? (no idea why this is here AND in the 'js' folder...)
 - documentation: resources used in this document
-- node_modules: imported javascript libraries.
+- node_modules: imported JavaScript libraries.
 There should be no need to access the contents of this folder
 - server: files and scripts run on the server side
   + db: files defining database objects and server-side database operations
     * _loans.crud.js:_ details CRUD operations on Loan database objects